 Football 5-a-side is played by athletes with a visual impairment.
 They must pass, tackle and shoot by relying on the sound of the ball and the voice of their guide.

-Played by athletes with a visual impairment using a ball with a noise-making device inside, Football 5-a-side offers skill and drama in equal measure.
+Played by athletes with a visual impairment using a ball with a noise-making device inside, football 5-a-side offers skill and drama in equal measure.
 Each team consists of four outfield players and one goalkeeper who can be fully sighted or partially sighted.
-Although the outfield players may have different degrees of visual impairment, all four must wear blackout masks to ensure fairness.
+All the outfield players are totally blind – although some may have minimal light perception – and all four must wear blackout masks to ensure fairness.
 To keep players safe, they must say ‘voy’ or a similar word when moving towards an opponent, tackling or searching for the ball.

 The sport uses a special ball with a noise-making device inside.
 Spectators must stay silent during play so that the players can hear the ball moving and also respond to the voice of their guide.
 However, cheering when a goal is scored is very much welcomed!

-The game is played on a pitch measuring 40 metres x 20m, surrounded by a rebound wall to keep players and the ball within the field of play.
+The game is played on a pitch measuring 40 metres x 20 metres, with 1 metre high boards running down both sidelines to keep players and the ball within the field of play.
 The sport is played with no throw-ins and no offside rule, which ensures non-stop action.

 A range of fouls can be committed, and any player who commits five personal fouls during a match must leave the field of play.
 They can be substituted immediately by another player but cannot return to the pitch themselves.